-Whether you want to enjoy a bite to eat in a hidden cantina, find a table on historic Continental Square and people watch or relax as you listen to live music over lunch from the market, there are plenty of places to dine al fresco in Downtown York.
+Whether you want to enjoy a bite to eat in a Mexican cantina, find a table on historic Continental Square or relax as you listen to live music over lunch from the market, there are plenty of places to dine al fresco in Downtown York.

-Check out this list, then visit on of the stops for yourself!
+Check out this list, then visit one of the stops for yourself!

 How about this for a unique pairing: delicious fresh Thai food followed by decadent Italian gelato.
 You’ll find both at Esaan Thai in the heart of Downtown York.
 Thailand native Jai runs the kitchen, where everything from pineapple curry to a peanut noodle stir fry to fresh spring rolls are made to order.
 Sam is the master gelato maker, creating traditional flavors such as chocolate, as well as Thai-inspired Coconut and Pandan – a tropical herb.
-You can enjoy both your dinner and your dessert al fresco on Beaver Street, a great spot for people watching and shopping.
+You can enjoy both your dinner and your dessert al fresco on Beaver Street, a prime location for some after dinner shopping!

-One of Downtown York’s favorite restaurants, this is the spot to gather on the first warm spring day of the year.
-White Rose offers open-air dining when weather permits, letting guests enjoy a warm breeze with lunch.
+One of Downtown York’s iconic restaurants, White Rose offers open-air dining when weather permits, letting guests enjoy a warm breeze with lunch.
 It’s also in one of the city’s best shopping spots, where boutique shops offer everything from all-natural handmade shop to the trendiest fashion.

 Situated on historic Continental Square, Iron Horse offers the perfect place to view bustling Downtown York while enjoying a great meal on a warm day.
-The menu offers the unexpected – like the popular grilled octopus starter – as well as tasty burgers, refreshing salads, brick-oven pizza and entrees like a tuna wasabi tempura with slaw and sesame miso vinaigrette.
+The menu offers the unexpected – like the popular grilled octopus starter – as well as tasty burgers, refreshing salads, brick-oven pizza and entrees like a pan seared salmon in a honey ginger sauce.
 Inside, the restaurant pays homage to York’s industrial past.

-Connected to Central Market, Mudhook Brewing Company offers up excellent craft beer (the Wild River Weizen is a great spring and summer choice) and plenty of grub to go along with it.
+Connected to Central Market, Mudhook Brewing Company offers up excellent craft beer and plenty of grub to go along with it.
 Sit outside as you dig into the Crankbait Crab Dip, Muddy Hog Wings, a wide selection of burgers and more.
 Plus, every summer Mudhook transforms its patio and parking lot into a city beach with 12 tons of sand.